dotnet/reactive/Rx.NET/Documentation/adr/0003-uap-targets.md

 Without this, the build tools attempt to add a reference to `mscorlib.dll`, but they don't seem to realise that a) this is the wrong thing and b) they don't actually have a correct location for that, so the reference ends up being `\mscorlib.dll` (i.e., it looks on the root of the hard drive).

-Second we need an `ItemGroup` in `Directory.build.targets` containing this:
+Second we need an `ItemGroup` in `Directory.bBild.targets` containing this:

 ```xml
 <PackageReference Include="Microsoft.NETCore.UniversalWindowsPlatform"